cibernox/ember-cpm/README.md

 If you would prefer to use `Ember.computed.{macro}` instead of `EmberCPM.Macros.{macro}` (for the sake of uniform access), simply call `EmberCPM.install()` before your application code.

-### Change Warning

-Ember-CPM will likely see several breaking changes during Q2 and Q3 2014 as its scope and structure change.
-We will, of course, bump the major version when making breaking changes and make the period of instability as short as possible.